-The Airport collects a transaction fee of \$3.75 per day from rental car transactions.
-The transaction fee revenue is used to fund capital improvement projects.
-Transaction fee revenues received from the rental car companies are recorded as non-operating income in the statement of revenues, expenses, and changes in Net Position.
+The Airport collects a CFC of \$3.75 per day from rental car transactions.
+The customer facility fee (CFC) revenue is used to fund rental car facilities capital improvement projects.
+CFC revenues received from the rental car companies are recorded as non-operating income in the statement of revenues, expenses, and changes in Net Position.